learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/NumPy.md

 ```

 ## Array Basics
-The most basic object to create in NumPy is the array, which is similar to the default Python list, however it is designed to be more efficient, flexible, and comes with a variety of additional methods.
+The most basic object to create in NumPy is the array, which is similar to the default Python list, however it is designed to be more memory efficient, reliable, and it comes with a variety of additional methods.
 An array can be created with an inputted Python list:
 ```py
 firstArray = np.array([4, 2, 3, 1, 5])
 print(firstArray) # '[4 2 3 1 5]'